dfield007/AutoPoly/README.md

   `library(AutoPoly)`

 Now your set to go.
-Please look at the Vignette for examples on how to run data sets through the package.
+Please look at the Vignette file "AutoPolyIntro_0.1.0.pdf" for examples on how to run data sets through the package.

 # News/updates